Affiliate links on Android Authority may earn us a commission. Learn more.

 How does Photo Unblur work on the Google Pixel?

-Photo Unblur’s technology is actually automatically applied to some images, too.
+Photo Unblur’s technology is automatically applied to some images, too.
 The feature is being advertised as a manual tool, though.
-It will only be available for Pixel 7 series devices at launch, and you’ll need to access the feature from the Google Photos app.
-Simply go into Google Photos, find any blurry image, and find Photo Unblur in the Edit settings.
-It might also be recommended to you by Google Photos.
+It has only been available for Pixel 7 and newer devices, and you’ll need to access the feature from the Google Photos app.

 How to turn on Face or Photo Unblur?

 You can’t turn Face Unblur on or off.
 It’s an automatic feature that will simply work when a supported device deems it necessary.
-Photo Unblur will also apply its technology to most Pixel 7 series photos as you shoot them as needed.
-As for using photo Unblur through Google Photos, you won’t need to turn it on or off either.
-You can choose not to use it.
+Photo Unblur will also apply its technology to most Pixel 7 and Pixel 8 series photos as you shoot them, when needed.
+As for using Photo Unblur through Google Photos, you won’t need to turn it on or off either.
+You can choose to use it or not.

 Face Unblur works on Google Pixel 6 series phones or newer.
 These include the Pixel 6 series, Pixel 6a, Pixel 7 series, Pixel 7a, and Pixel 8 series.

-Photo Unblur is exclusive to the Google Pixel 7 and Pixel 7 Pro.
+Photo Unblur is exclusive to Pixel 7 series and newer devices, such as the Pixel 8 series.
 It also only works through Google Photos.

 Google is making no announcements about Face or Photo Unblur support coming to non-Pixel devices yet.
-Face Unblur is a more active tool and requires a specific shooting sequence, so it might be harder to get that on non-Pixel devices.
-Photo Unblur works through Google Photos, though, and we can all use this app.
-This is leading some experts to believe Photo Unblur coming to other devices is possible.
+Face Unblur is a more active tool requiring a specific shooting sequence, so getting that on non-Pixel devices might be more challenging.
+Photo Unblur works through Google Photos, though; we can all use this app.
+This leads some experts to believe Photo Unblur coming to other devices is possible.
 We’re not sure about this, as the feature uses Google’s Tensor processors for these AI improvements, but we can definitely hope!